 Marilyn “Niqui” McCown, 28, went missing from Richmond, Indiana on July 22, 2001.
 Niqui has spent that day going to church.
 That afternoon she went to the laundry mat.
 While Niqui is at the laundromat, Bobby goes to the local mall for his tuxedo fitting.
 Their wedding was only three weeks away.

 “When she’s leaving the facility there I can tell she’s under no duress whatsoever,” Detective Roger Redmond, of the Richmond Police Department, told WTHR news.
 “I can probably give you a 100-percent surety she was not taken from the laundromat.”

 Although not official named a person of interest, the actions of Bobby Webster made them question if he knew more about Niqui’s disappearance.
-Actions like cancelling the wedding and trying to get his wedding band deposit back only days after Niqui went missing, seemed unusual.
+Actions like cancelling the wedding and trying to get his wedding band deposit back only days after Niqui McCown went missing, seemed unusual.
 Were they actions of a guilty person or someone who has cold feet about marrying someone who may be missing on purpose.
 But, the family was adamant that Niqui was looking forward to her upcoming nuptials, and did not have cold feet.

 Bobby explained to WTHR news that he needed the money because he had been out of work.

 “I believe they were looking at me because they didn’t know any other direction to go.
 I’m the obvious choice.
 I’m the fiancé,” he said.

 Niqui’s GMC Jimmy that was found November 3, 2001 at the Meadows of Catalpa apartment complex in Dayton, Ohio, a place where she once lived.
 In the back seat was the laundry that she had done that afternoon.
-Another clue was that Niqui had called a female friend and said she was stopping at a nearby pharmacy, but it was not know what pharmacy.
+Another clue was that Niqui had called a female friend and said she was stopping at a nearby pharmacy, but it was not known what pharmacy.